If you, or someone you know, is a maritime enthusiast, it's "All Ahead Full" for this vintage Swiss wristwatch from the 1970's.

 This is a handsome, rare, Swiss vintage Henri Sandoz & Fils men's wristwatch in beautiful restored and serviced condition!

-It features a 37.6 mm bright polished stainless steel case, excluding crown and lugs, with fancy bezel.
+It features a 36.8 mm bright chrome-plated case, excluding crown and lugs, with fancy bezel.

-The butter yellow dial features a ships engine room's full telegraph motif, complimented with bold green and black outlined hour and minute hands, red spear center sweep, and black outer chapter with olive hour markers.
+The dial is bright red and features a ships engine room's full telegraph motif, complimented by bold white, cut-out hour and minute hands, white center sweep, and white outer chapter with olive hour markers.

 Finally, to complete the restoration, the 17 jewel, Swiss manual wind unsigned movement, has been cleaned & serviced and is keeping excellent time.

-This beautiful timepiece features a stainless steel, snap-down back and has been fitted with a new man-made black embossed leather strap with contrasting blue stitching and stainless buckle.
+This beautiful timepiece features a snap-down back and has been fitted with a new man-made black embossed stitched leather strap with stainless buckle.